Polymer/old-docs-site/app/2.0/docs/devguide/custom-elements.md

 of its subclasses (for example, another custom element).

-**Custom element names.** By specification, the custom element's name **must start with a lower-case ASCII letter, and must contain a dash (-)**.
+**Custom element names.** By specification, the custom element's name **must start with a lower-case ASCII letter and must contain a dash (-)**.
 There's also a short list of prohibited element names that match existing names.
 For details, see the [Custom elements core concepts](https://html.spec.whatwg.org/multipage/scripting.html#custom-elements-core-concepts) section in the HTML specification.